Detailed Guide forSkin Care Specialists in San Diego County

 Projections of Employment

-In California, the number of Skin Care Specialists is expected to grow much faster than average growth rate for all occupations.
-Jobs for Skin Care Specialists are expected to increase by 41.2 percent, or 2,100 jobs between 2012 and 2022.
+In California, the number of Skin Care Specialists is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Skin Care Specialists are expected to increase by 15.8 percent, or 1,200 jobs between 2014 and 2024.

 In San Diego County, the number of Skin Care Specialists is expected to grow much faster than average growth rate for all occupations.
 Jobs for Skin Care Specialists are expected to increase by 41.8 percent, or 280 jobs between 2012 and 2022.

 |Estimated Employment and Projected Growth|